mickfuzz/makecode-platformer-101/movingEnemiesPatrolling.md

-# Moving Enemies Pt1 - Patrolling
+# Moving Enemies - Patrolling

 ![ moving enemies image](https://raw.githubusercontent.com/mickfuzz/getting-started-making-a-platformer-test1/master/images/patterns/gameMechanics_patrollingenemies.jpg)

 * **Name:** Patrolling Enemies

 * **Description:** In this pattern the enemy moves around in a particular area in a repeating pattern.
-This movement is called patrolling and the enemy does not try to seek out the player.
+This movement is called patrolling.
+The enemy does not try to seek out the player.

 * **Need for Pattern:** Having a **pattern name** is a way to increase the challenge of the player to reach goals and to collect food.
 It also gives a sense of movement and excitement to the game.